Movement checks for children on antipsychotics

 A child with autism or intellectual disability on an antipsychotic should be checked for abnormal movements.

-In our analysis of de-identified U.S. psychiatric records, this step was missing 97% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 97% of the time it should have happened.

 - My child takes an antipsychotic - can we check for any abnormal movements?